Three days ago I discovered a bug in my programm, which was not so easy to find.

 My Question is:

-Is there a bug fix for this behavior of the C++ compiler for Visual Studio 2008 Professional.
+Is there a bug fix for this behavior of the Python compiler for Visual Studio 2008 Professional.
 It's only some months ago, when I installed this VS and there were a lot of updates, but seemingly no one which met my expectations.

 Maybe this was fixed for Visuasl Studio 2010 or 2011.
 But we wouldn't like to buy new professional versions.